1. Where can I find your books?

 4. Hey, what happened to the rest of the Covert Heiresses series?
 Are you still planning on writing these books?

 Yes!
 (For reals, I promise.)
 Unfortunately, my health took a nose dive in 2016, and it catapulted my best-laid plans to release those books a lot closer to the release of I Spy a Duke.
-Then, I ran into some plotting problems, and I returned to the Rookery Rogues and wrote the Darkest Regency series as efforts to find my “mojo,” so to speak.
+Then, I ran into some plotting problems, and I returned to the Rookery Rogues and wrote the Gothic Brides series as efforts to find my “mojo,” so to speak.
 I’m happy to announce that I’m back to having plenty of ideas for my family of Regency spies, so you can expect the second book of Covert Heiresses in 2018.
 The next two books will be in 2019.
 Despite my best intentions to release more, it seems like I’m firmly a two book a year kind of girl, so that’s what I’ve got planned.

 5. Why did you decide to independently publish?